CambridgeSemiticsLab/BH_time_collocations/readme.md

-# Biblical Hebrew Time Collocations
+# The Constructional Networks of Time Phrases in Biblical Hebrew

-Analyzing the semantics and collocational tendencies of time adverbial constructions in Biblical Hebrew
+Mapping the constructional networks of BH time phrases using statistical measures of association.

 ### Cody Kingham
 #### Supervisor: Geoffrey Khan